Polyhedral Horofunction Compactification as a Polyhedral Ball: Proof of Theorem

+Let $x \in \RR^k$ be an arbitrary point.
+As no summand $e^{-\langle c_i | x \rangle}$ in the numerator can be zero, $m^C(x)$ is a proper convex combination of all vertices of $C$ and lies therefore in its interior.
+It is obvious that the map is continuous and twice differentiable.
+Bijectivity of the map will be shown later in Theorem \ref{thm:mc}.

-Later we want to use $C^\circ$ as the unit ball of our vector space.
-As $C$ not necessarily contains the origin, $(C^\circ)^\circ$ is not $C$ any more, so to ensure that $C^\circ$ can be a unit ball, we consider a translated convex set properly lying around the origin and then take the dual of this set.
-The map $m^C$ behaves well under shifting as the following lemma shows.
+As already done in the proof of Lemma \ref{lem:pairinginfty} we want to use $C^\circ$ as the unit ball of a subspace.
+Since $C$ does not necessarily contain the origin in its interior, $(C^\circ)^\circ$ is not $C$ anymore, which was a strong assumption in the duality between faces of \(B\) and of \(\Bo\).
+Thus we can not take $C^\circ$ as the unit ball of a subspace, but we have to consider a translated version \(C_s\) of \(C\) whose interior contains the origin, and then take the dual of this set.
+The following lemma shows that the map $m^C$ behaves well under such a shifting.

-\begin{lem} Let $C_s = C + s$ be the convex polyhedral set obtained by shifting $C$ by an element $s \in \R^{m,*}$.
-Then for all $x \in \R^m$
+\begin{lem} Let $C_s = C + s \subset (\RR^k)^*$ be the convex polyhedral set obtained by shifting $C$ by an element $s \in \left(\RR^k\right)^*$.
+Then for all $x \in \RR^k$

 \end{lem}